xdas-dev/xdas/docs/user-guide/pipeline/picking.md

 ## How close is this to SeisBench?

-Close enough to be worth stating precisely — and the answer splits in two, depending on whether the resampler has anything to do.

-### At the model's own rate

-This hour is recorded at 100 Hz, which is what `original` was trained at, so the `Resample` stage passes its input through untouched and every other stage is measured on exactly the same samples.
-Over the eighteen stations, twenty minutes of each, against `model.classify(stream)`:

-- annotation is **bit-identical** — a maximum absolute difference of exactly 0 over 6.3 million samples — once both sides are given the same batch size.
-The ~1e-7 that appears otherwise is float32 convolution non-associativity between a one-window and a 256-window batch, not a difference of method;
+Identical everywhere except the resampler.
+Fed the same input samples, every other stage matches SeisBench to the bit: across both the seventeen cached PhaseNet weight sets and `model.classify(stream)` on eighteen stations, annotation is bit-identical — a maximum absolute difference of exactly 0 over tens of millions of samples, once both sides use the same batch size — the preprocessing filter matches wherever a weight set declares one, and `xd.pick` and `model.classify` return the same picks on the same samples.
+(The `~1e-7` that appears at differing batch sizes is float32 convolution non-associativity between a one-window and a 256-window batch, not a difference of method.)
+The lone trigger edge case — a sample sitting exactly on the threshold, where ObsPy's `trigger_onset` turns on at `>= thresh` — is now decided that same way by *xdas* too.
-- triggering differs in exactly one place, a sample whose value equals the threshold exactly: ObsPy's `trigger_onset` turns on at `>= thresh`, *xdas* at `> thresh`.
-It did not occur anywhere in this dataset;
-- end to end, `xd.pick` and `model.classify` each produced **56 picks, every
-  one of them on the same sample**.

-That is not a property of one weight set.
-Repeated over all seventeen cached PhaseNet weight sets — four stations, ten minutes each — annotation is bit-identical on every one of them, exactly 0 over 11.8 million samples, and so is the preprocessing filter wherever a weight set declares one (only `obs`
-does: exactly 0 over 960 thousand samples).
-Fed the same resampled data, the two sides produced **650 picks each, every one on the same sample**.
-Letting each side resample for itself, they differ by a single pick out of 651 — and that one difference, together with timing shifts of up to 0.92 s, comes entirely from `diting`, the only weight set in the sweep that does not run at 100 Hz.

-### What the resampler costs

-Which leaves the resampler as the one real deviation, and it is a deviation of passband rather than of care.
-SeisBench resamples with ObsPy's `Trace.resample`, which defaults to `window="hann"` and applies that window *in the frequency domain*: unity at DC, zero at Nyquist, and half the amplitude at half the input Nyquist. *Xdas* resamples with a polyphase FIR — the only form that can run chunk by chunk — which is flat across that band.
+The resampler is the one real deviation, and it is a deviation of passband rather than of care.
+SeisBench resamples with ObsPy's `Trace.resample`, which defaults to `window="hann"` and applies that window *in the frequency domain*: unity at DC, zero at Nyquist, half the amplitude at half the input Nyquist.
+*Xdas* resamples with a polyphase FIR — the only form that can run chunk by chunk — which is flat across that band.

-The same eighteen stations also record at 20 Hz, on their `BH?` channels, and those are enough to show the window directly.
-Dividing one spectrum by the other leaves the taper and nothing else:
+When the data is already at the model's training rate the stage passes its input through untouched and the two implementations agree exactly; the difference only shows once the resampler has work to do.
+The same eighteen stations also record at 20 Hz, on their `BH?` channels, and dividing one resampled spectrum by the other leaves the taper and nothing else:

 ```{code-cell}
 import matplotlib.pyplot as plt